WNderitu/data_science_capstone_project/README.md

 - **Deployment:** Integrate the trained YOLOv8 model into the target application, optimizing for real-time inference if required.
 Test the model in live scenarios to validate its practical effectiveness.
 - **Post-processing:** Apply non-maximum suppression and confidence thresholding to filter overlapping detections and minimize false positives.

-Throughout the project, regular validation and hyperparameter tuning are performed to maximize detection performance across all object classes.
-The methodology ensures scalability and adaptability for various computer vision applications.
+Throughout the project, regular validation and hyperparameter tuning will be performed to maximize detection performance across all object classes.

 ## Image Dataset